 The program is fully supported by a single developer named Irfan Skijian, originally from Bosnia and now living in Austria.
 The program differs in that it does not try to replace the system explorer.
-It is assumed that the user will view the files in a regular explorer, and clicking on the photo will start viewing.
-The program also has its own navigator - as a separate subroutine.
+It is assumed that the user will view the files in a regular explorer, and clicking on the photo the show will start.
+The program also has its own navigator as a separate subroutine.
 Perhaps this is just a tribute to fashion and some respect for colleagues, because this navigator can hardly be called convenient for use.

-Although this can be seen as a reasonable approach.
-There is no need to produce conductors in the program when the operating system already has one and quite convenient.
+Although, this can be seen as a reasonable approach.
+There is no need to produce conductors in the program when the operating system already has one and it is quite convenient.

-Humanity can be angry at Google all they want for depriving everyone of such a great program as Picasa, but Google's strategy is very logical and completely justified - they want to make more money.
-Google management is doing everything possible to ensure that users store their photos on their servers and, in addition, pay them for it.
-Every month, and then all my life.
+Humanity can be angry at Google for for depriving everyone of such a great program as Picasa, but Google's strategy is very logical and completely justified: they want to make more money.
+Google management is doing everything possible to ensure that users store their photos on their servers and, in addition, pay for it.
+Every month and then all their life.
 According to this logic, one can speculate that later, as they grow older, children and grandchildren will also want a copy of the family archive for themselves.
 They will also start paying by regularly adding their new photos and videos there.
 The volume will only grow every year, as will the income of Google companies.
-Perhaps now this is not much, but given that we all have smartphones, the number of megapixels in them is growing with each new model, the volume of archives will expand significantly in a short time.
+Perhaps now this is not much, but given that we all have smartphones, the number of megapixels is growing with each new model, so the volume of archives will expand significantly in a short time.

-Of course, you can’t talk about storing photos in the cloud as soon as something bad.
+Of course, storing photos in the cloud can't be considered as something bad.
 There are a lot of advantages in this method, and regardless of whose service it is:

 There are many cloud services for photography, and they are all quite different.
 Let's take a closer look at the three most famous and polar ones in order to provide the most complete picture.

-The most advanced photo cloud service because it is so much more than just a service.
-This is a whole ecosystem that consists of the iPhone, the Photos application on Mac OS, and, in fact, iCloud itself.
+The most advanced photo cloud service and more: this is a whole ecosystem that consists of the iPhone, the Photos application on Mac OS, and, in fact, iCloud itself.
 And it's all seamlessly integrated.
 Working with photos is simplified as much as possible, uploading to the cloud takes place automatically, synchronization is performed between devices of one user, and there is also a very convenient way to share with family and relatives.